ToyinOmojola/ToyinOmojola/README.md

 - 👋 Hi, I’m @DrToyinOmojola
 - 👀 I’m interested in Kinetics, Reaction Engineering, Surface Science and Multiscale Modeling
-- 🌱 I’m currently learning how to better use MATLAB and VASP.
+- 🌱 I’m currently learning how to better use MATLAB and Quantum Espresso.

 <!---